 POS plans:

-The basic Shopify POS software is free and comes with an ecommerce plan that starts at $29 per month ($39/month if you pay monthly).
+The basic Shopify POS software is free and comes with an ecommerce plan that starts at $5 per month.
 You can also upgrade to a more advanced version of the POS software (POS Pro) by paying $89 per month on top of the ecommerce plan.
 If you don’t need an ecommerce platform (if you sell on social media), you can opt for Shopify’s Starter POS plan.

 • Basic: Free with a Shopify ecommerce plan